azar47/azure-network-protocols/README.md

 2. Installed Wireshark on the Windows VM and started a live packet capture.

 3. Used different protocols to generate traffic between the VMs:
-   - ICMP using `ping`
+   - ICMP using 'ping'
    - SSH connection to Ubuntu
-   - DNS lookups with `nslookup`
+   - DNS lookups with 'nslookup'
-   - HTTP/HTTPS traffic using a browser or `curl`
+   - HTTP/HTTPS traffic using a browser or 'curl'

 4. Modified NSG inbound rules to block specific protocols (like ICMP) and observed:
    - Ping traffic being blocked
    - No packets appearing in Wireshark when rules denied the traffic
-   - Traffic working again after re-enabling the rule
+   - Traffic working again after reenabling the rule

-This project helped me understand how NSGs filter traffic and how to inspect packets in real time using Wireshark.
+The project demonstrates how NSGs filter traffic and how to inspect packets in real time using Wireshark.